yrykhter/go_app/README.md

 - Traefik (need to test)
 - Jaeger (need to test):
     1. Need kubeconfig for the yaml
-    1. Config cert-manager for Jaeger

 ## Known issues

 1. namespace deleted before helm chart
+1. config cert-manager for Jaeger